Google Ads in Hong Kong (2026): The Complete SEM & PPC Guide

 DIY, or hire an agency?
 How to choose a Google Ads / SEM agency in Hong Kong

 Quick answer: With a small budget, time to learn and a simple product, running Google Ads yourself is entirely doable.
-But once spend reaches real scale, the vertical is competitive, or you'd rather spend your hours on the business itself, a specialist agency usually pays for itself — provided it's transparent with data, genuinely hands-on, and run by senior people.
+But once spend reaches real scale, the vertical is competitive, or you'd rather spend your hours on the business itself, a specialist Google Ads agency in Hong Kong usually pays for itself — provided it's transparent with data, genuinely hands-on, and run by senior people.

 When is an agency worth it?